amized/react-sequencer/README.md

 <img src="https://user-images.githubusercontent.com/13376866/42727760-04eade32-877a-11e8-9d2c-22850977b486.png" alt="drawing" width="600px" style="margin: 40px 0px;"/>

-### Why use react-sequencer?
+### Why use React Sequencer?

 The idea here is that you get a simple, easily configurable, non-ambiguous and reliable state machine to control your animations.
 The state is passed to your components for you to render how you like.
 This gives a bunch of advantages:

 1. You have full control over the steps and durations of your sequence
 2. You can render out your animations in any implementation you choose - css classes, styled components, 3rd party animation libraries etc.
-3. It's easy to change durations, insert steps, swap steps etc. from one place, so you can test and perfect your sequences
+3. The configuration structure makes it easy to change durations, insert/delete steps and perfect your sequences without needing to update other parts of your app
 4. Every step in your sequence runs in it's own animationFrame.
 This means every step is guaranteed to be rendered in the browser before proceeding to the next state - no timeout or repaint hacks needed
 5. You can synchronize two sequencers just by starting them in the same block of code, and this allows you to do some pretty cool stuff (see examples)